Ian swamps southwest Florida, trapping people in homes

 News anchors at Fort Myers television station WINK had to abandon their usual desk and continue storm coverage from another location in their newsroom because water was pushing into their building near the Caloosahatchee River.

 Though expected to weaken to a tropical storm as it marches inland at about 9 mph (14 kph), Ian’s hurricane force winds were likely to be felt well into central Florida.
-In the hours since landfall, top sustained winds had gradually dropped to 90 mph (150 kph), making it a Category 1 hurricane crossing the peninsula.
+Hours after landfall, top sustained winds had dropped to 105 mph (170 kph), making it a Category 2 hurricane.
 Still, storm surges as high as 6 feet (2 meters) were expected on the opposite side of the state, in northeast Florida.

 Sheriff Bull Prummell of Charlotte County, just north of Fort Myers, announced a curfew between 9 p.m. and 6 a.m. “for life-saving purposes,” saying violators may face second-degree misdemeanor charges.